manh-12345678/Pizza-GoGo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'Group5-pizza.Pizza-GoGo' is invalid and this project uses 'Group5_pizza.Pizza_GoGo' instead.
+* The original package name 'Group5-pizza.Pizza-GoGo' is invalid and this project uses 'Pizza-GoGo' instead.

 # Getting Started